harshanaidu/TestRepoDSMS/README.md

-# TestRepoDSMS
+# stat6306introdatascience

-Computer programming
-3
-Math
-3
-Statistics
-3
-Machine learning
-3
-Domain expertise
-4
-Communication and presentation
-skills
-4
-Data visualization
-3
+Files and projects for Stat 6306 Introduction to Data Science